-- b.
+- a.
+DCRSA will have sufficient staff fluent in Spanish to assign a Spanish speaking VR counselor to all LEP/NEP (i.e., limited English proficient or non-English proficient) Spanish speaking clients, consistent with the caseload standards included in the Comprehensive System of Personnel Development (CSPD). - b.
 VR services will be provided 5 days per week at all American Job Centers. - c.
 When scheduling intake appointments, DCRSA staff will offer an appointment at a location in the community most accessible to a client's home. - d.
 DCRSA will establish Memoranda of Agreement (MOA) with at least 3 additional agencies based in Wards 7 and 8 in order to provide services in these locations at least one day per week. - e.
 DCRSA will re-establish its (MOA) with the National Rehabilitation Hospital. - f.
 DCRSA will establish MOAs with at least two community based agencies serving Ethiopian and Eritrean immigrants, two serving immigrants from Latin America and will re-establish its agreement with the DC Office of Asian and Pacific Island Affairs, in order to provide services at each location at least one day per week.

-Objective 1.2: Increase outreach to people with HIV in order to increase the number of people with HIV served by DCRSA and the number of successful employment outcomes achieved by people with HIV.
+Objective 1.2 Increase outreach to people with HIV in order to increase the number of people with HIV served by DCRSA and the number of successful employment outcomes achieved by people with HIV.

-- 1. In support of the Mayor's initiative to reduce HIV infections in the City and improve outcomes for people with HIV, DCRSA will expand outreach to at least two community based AIDS services providers in order to provide VR services at their location. - 2.
+- In support of the Mayor's initiative to reduce HIV infections in the City and improve outcomes for people with HIV, DCRSA will expand outreach to at least two community based AIDS services providers in order to provide VR services at their location. - 2.
 Provide benefits counseling orientation to staff and clients at the identified community based AIDS services providers. - 3.
 Train staff to ensure that counselors are properly tracking people with HIV who are served by the agency.